 Tabular View Features

 - The Tabular Report View in OWL adopts a parent-child structure to organize and display data hierarchically.
-All OWL records are linked to a case—such as Dataset Queries, Vendor, Datasource, or Products; Identities presented in a structured tabular format.
+All OWL records linked to a case—such as Dataset Queries, Vendor, Datasource, or Products, Identities - are presented in a structured tabular format.
 This layout ensures that users can easily trace relationships and dependencies between records within the context of a case.

-• Each section inside the Tabular view default is represented in a collapsed structure.
+- Each section inside the Tabular view default is represented in a collapsed accordion structure.
 You need to maximize each section to see the corresponding data inside it.
+Some of the containers are default expanded for Quick access.

-• Data Set Queries information can be viewed by expanding the container.
+- Data Set Queries information can be viewed by expanding each accordion.
 The number of products selected to perform a search can be viewed from the collapsed container itself, for a quick check before expanding the container to look for a specific product.

-• Click on the plus “+” icon or the container to expand the Case Dataset Queries container.
+- Click on the accordion itself to expand the Case Dataset Queries container.

-- Each Whooster Data query node will have the Whooster Vendor node as the child node.
+Each Whooster Data query node will have the Whooster Vendor node as the child node.
 Each whooster vendor node will have the Whooster selected products/ Datasource as the child node to the vendor node.
 Identity nodes from each Datasource will be the child node of the respective Datasource nodes.
-Hierarchy Structure: Data Query → Whooster Vendor → Datasource → Identities

-- Expanding each product data source container will show all the identities associated with it.
+- Expand each product data source container to show all the identities associated with it.
 Each identity is listed according to the type of Whooster products.

 Hierarchy Example:

-- You can download individual reports from each identity using the Download PDF/Excel options on the Spyglass search.
+You can view the pivot search detail by selecting the query node, and it will show the query node search hierarchy, providing details of the associated information. - You can download individual reports from each identity using the Download PDF/Excel options on the pivot search popup.

-- Using the Display All option present on the Tabular view, you can expand both parent and child node containers to scroll and view all the information I the tabular view.
-Unchecking this will hide all nodes except Data Query Nodes on the tabular view.
+- Using the “Expand All” option present on the Tabular view, you can expand both parent and child node containers to scroll and view all the information in the tabular view.
+Also, you can collapse all containers in the tabular view from the same option.

-From the Tabular view result screen, you can initiate Person Detail and Enhanced Report searches.
+- From the Tabular view result screen, you can initiate Person Detail and Enhanced Report searches (see below).

 Steps to perform a Detail/Enhanced Report search from the Tabular Report View: